ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.6.10 =
+* Fixed bugs with user voting system
+* When activating user voting system, all existing links will be assigned an initial vote value of 0

 = 6.6.9 =
 * First implementation of user voting system.
 New block in Advanced page for User Votes.
 Ability to sort links by number of user votes.
 Open to user feedback
 * Added new option to display link names only, not as link.
 Set under source for Link Name field.